 The client shall not be entitled to copy, modify or use the software otherwise than described in the Terms and Conditions of Business.
 The client shall not be entitled to decompile or deconstruct the software.
 Nor shall the client be entitled to permit or facilitate any of the abovementioned actions with regard to the software by any unauthorised person.
 The client shall not be entitled to transfer its licence rights, grant any sub-licences or otherwise dispose of or use the software otherwise than described in the Terms and Conditions of Business or the applicable statutory framework.
 The client shall install the software in accordance with the Pareto guidelines applicable at any given time.
-The client shall immediately inform Pareto of any defects in the software or terminating the client relationship with immediate effect if delivering a new copy would entail a disproportionate burden on the part of Pareto.
+The client shall immediately inform Pareto of any defects in the software.
+In case of defects in the software, Pareto shall be entitled to choose between delivering a new copy of the software or terminating the client relationship with immediate effect if delivering a new copy would entail a disproportionate burden on the part of Pareto.
 If Pareto fails to deliver new software, the client shall have the right to terminate the client relationship with immediate effects.
-The client shall any new or modified versions of the software made available by Pareto.
+The client undertakes to immediately install any new or modified versions of the software made available by Pareto.
 Pareto shall not be liable to the client as the result of defects in the software (loss of data, non-access to the trading service, virus, etc.).